pknepps/xkcd-data-analysis/slides.md

 *   Monroe offers a JSON API for his comic.
 *   It should be easy to parse comics into a .csv.
-*   In spite of this, the data was pretty tricky to form into a .csv.
+*   Which turned out to not be true.
     ![bg left:30% 70%](https://imgs.xkcd.com/comics/api.png)

 ---